onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "... there are no dumb parts in biology, because it is cognition all the way down.
-Biology does not obey the dualistic, binary distinctions that have held back both mechanist and organicist thought for centuries.
-We show how life has agency all the way down, and every level of organization not only accommodates but actively exploits the agential nature of its components... we cannot engineer living materials the way we have been engineering passive matter for thousands of years – living matter has agendas, and competencies.
-That leads to the good news: instead of the impossible task of micromanaging cells and tissues, we can exploit and extend their innate capabilities, making use of the same co-creative strategies that underlie the multiscale competency architecture of life.
->
-> ...
-Life functions as a multiscale competency architecture which is not merely nested structurally into different scales, but has active agendas at each level; their autonomy is harnessed and integrated toward the goals of larger levels of which the parts have no knowledge by bending the energy landscape of parts to serve a collective.
->
-> ...
-Information processed by the electrical network of neurons is widely understood as providing the “cognitive glue” – mechanisms and policies of interactions between cells that allow animals to have goals, preferences, and memories that do not belong to any of the individual cells.
-In other words, it enables coordination and alignment of components toward a whole that operates in new problem spaces...
-Crucially, bioelectric networks are not just a communication medium for cells: much as they do in both cognitive science and computer architectures, they establish an excitable medium within which instructive information patterns can interact and compete for the opportunity to express as phenotypic outputs...
-This battle of anatomical models of the future (morphogenetic goal states) can be seen as a communication and signaling process between groups of cells, or, as competition between patterns encoding goal states within a medium.
->
-> ...
-The creative interpretation of physically encoded information is a key part of the cognition all the way down formalism, unifying the plasticity of brain-based behaviors in 3D space with that of generic cell groups in anatomical space in developmental contexts.
-In all such cases, living material is simultaneously solving problems at several levels of organization and scale, which requires higher levels to distort the option landscape for their parts so that active agents at the lower scale are aligned and act toward setpoints in the higher level’s space.
-The relationship between one level and the next is precisely the kind of compression/decompression that involves a degree of context-sensitive confabulation, and a degree of locally-mechanistic necessity." - [Machines All the Way Up and Cognition All the Way Down: Updating the machine metaphor in biology, by Michael Levin & Richard Watson](https://osf.io/preprints/osf/jwhr7_v2)

 on our irrationality and broken pre-scientific epistemology that is the default in society

 > "**The truth is not the default**